Quest Diagnostics (NYSE:DGX) Issues FY 2021 Earnings Guidance

 Quest Diagnostics (NYSE:DGX) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $10.650-$11.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $11.130.
 The company issued revenue guidance of $9.54 billion-$9.79 billion, compared to the consensus revenue estimate of $9.45 billion.

-Several research firms have issued reports on DGX.
-Jefferies Financial Group began coverage on shares of Quest Diagnostics in a research note on Friday, July 23rd.
-They set a buy rating and a $160.00 price objective for the company.
-Mizuho upped their target price on shares of Quest Diagnostics from $149.00 to $158.00 and gave the company a buy rating in a research note on Wednesday, May 12th.
-Finally, UBS Group upgraded Quest Diagnostics from a neutral rating to a buy rating and boosted their price target for the stock from $135.00 to $158.00 in a research note on Tuesday, May 4th.
-Three investment analysts have rated the stock with a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company.
-The company presently has an average rating of Buy and a consensus target price of $146.50.
+A number of research firms recently commented on DGX.
+UBS Group raised shares of Quest Diagnostics from a neutral rating to a buy rating and boosted their price objective for the stock from $135.00 to $158.00 in a report on Tuesday, May 4th.
+Mizuho upped their price target on shares of Quest Diagnostics from $149.00 to $158.00 and gave the company a buy rating in a report on Wednesday, May 12th.
+Finally, Jefferies Financial Group started coverage on shares of Quest Diagnostics in a report on Friday, July 23rd.
+They issued a buy rating and a $160.00 price target on the stock.
+Three investment analysts have rated the stock with a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and an average target price of $146.50.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, July 21st.
-Investors of record on Wednesday, July 7th were given a $0.62 dividend.
-This represents a $2.48 annualized dividend and a yield of 1.75%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, July 21st.
+Stockholders of record on Wednesday, July 7th were given a $0.62 dividend.
+This represents a $2.48 dividend on an annualized basis and a dividend yield of 1.70%.
 The ex-dividend date of this dividend was Tuesday, July 6th.
-Quest Diagnostics’s dividend payout ratio is currently 22.18%.
+Quest Diagnostics’s dividend payout ratio is presently 22.18%.

-In related news, SVP Michael E. Prevoznik sold 44,939 shares of the business’s stock in a transaction that occurred on Wednesday, May 5th.
-The stock was sold at an average price of $137.00, for a total transaction of $6,156,643.00.
-Following the sale, the senior vice president now owns 85,091 shares of the company’s stock, valued at $11,657,467.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CEO Stephen H. Rusckowski sold 9,493 shares of Quest Diagnostics stock in a transaction on Thursday, July 29th.
-The shares were sold at an average price of $140.87, for a total value of $1,337,278.91.
-Following the transaction, the chief executive officer now owns 424,178 shares in the company, valued at $59,753,954.86.
+In related news, SVP Catherine T. Doherty sold 8,536 shares of the company’s stock in a transaction that occurred on Friday, May 7th.
+The shares were sold at an average price of $139.96, for a total transaction of $1,194,698.56.
+Following the completion of the transaction, the senior vice president now owns 68,729 shares of the company’s stock, valued at $9,619,310.84.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Stephen H. Rusckowski sold 32,788 shares of the company’s stock in a transaction that occurred on Tuesday, July 27th.
+The stock was sold at an average price of $140.01, for a total transaction of $4,590,647.88.
+Following the transaction, the chief executive officer now directly owns 290,240 shares of the company’s stock, valued at approximately $40,636,502.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 107,978 shares of company stock valued at $14,981,793 in the last quarter.
-1.45% of the stock is currently owned by insiders.
+In the last three months, insiders sold 63,039 shares of company stock valued at $8,825,150.
+Company insiders own 1.45% of the company’s stock.

 Quest Diagnostics, Inc engages in the provision of diagnostic testing, information and services.
 It operates through the Diagnostic Information Services (DIS) and All Other segments.
 The DIS segment offers diagnostic information services to patients, clinicians, hospitals, health plans, and employers.